 for Phillis Wheatley (c.1753-1784)

-[amnesiac wood] [nostrils of girls] [who was bought] [uncle’s hand] [guts on the air] [who was sold] [defeated man] [history’s charnel] [i say
+[amnesiac wood] [nostrils of girls] [who was bought] [uncle’s hand] [guts on the air] [who was sold] [defeated man] [history’s charnel] [i say] [trader’s

 Jeffers has been a resident at the MacDowell Colony and won awards from the Rona Jaffe Foundation for Women Writers and the Barbara Deming Memorial Fund for Women.
-She earned an MFA from the University of Alabama.
-She now teaches at the University of Oklahoma, where she serves as Associate Professor of English.
+In 2011 she received a fellowship from the National Endowment for the Arts.
+She is an associate professor of English at the University of Oklahoma and lives in Norman, Oklahoma.

 Red Clay Suite (Southern Illinois University Press, 2007)